 What is required to get signed up?

 Players will register with their team/club.
 Players will be asked to complete a registration and medical release.
-Players new to KSYSA will be required to provide a birth certificate.
+Players new to WRSA will be required to provide proof of birth.

 How do I register with WRSA?

 Wichita Regional Soccer Association (WRSA) hosts recreational and competitive soccer leagues throughout the year.
 Teams register with our league through the online registration process on or before the deadlines set for each season.
 Individual players register with teams/clubs through the team/club registration process.

 How can I get my child on a team?

 WRSA always has coaches and teams looking for players.
 Contact the league office for team information.
 The WSRA divides players into recreational and competitive teams by age: U5 to U8 players are recreational and U9 to U19 competitive.
 Click here for the Birth Year matrix to help find the correct age for your child.

 If your child is in the U5-U8 age range, click here to see a list of teams looking for players.

 If your child is in the U9 through U19 age range, tryouts held for the teams.
 This is often attending a practice for a coach to see your child’s skills.